-First National Bank of Michigan is located on Ionia Avenue NW, between Pearl St. and Lyon.
-Our location is directly across the street from the recently renovated Kendall School of Art and Design.
+First National Bank of Michigan is at 141 Ionia Avenue NW, between Pearl St. and Lyon.
+We are conveniently located across the street from the Kendall School of Art and Design and just a short walk from the Monroe Mall.
+There is a parking lot right next door to us and several others less than a block away.
 We are a local Community Bank that actively supports Grand Rapids and the West Michigan Community.
-We are excited to be a part of ArtPrize and support such a great event.
+We are excited to be a part of ArtPrize and support such a great event!

 The Fish Ladder Park is the location of the Dennis Kinnebrew sculpture that also functions as a ladder for fish migrating to their spawning areas.
 Visitors may view the river and the migrating fish from the creatively designed structure.
 The site is also popular for fishing enthusiasts.

 634 Front Ave NW, Grand Rapids, MI 49504